llsoftsec/llsoftsecbook/book.md

 important to consider when considering mitigations against code reuse attacks, which will be the topic of the next section.

+### Sigreturn-oriented programming

-One last example of a code reuse attack that is worth mentioning here is sigreturn-oriented programming (SROP) [@Bosman2014].
+One last example of a code reuse attack that is worth mentioning here is sigreturn-oriented programming (SROP)\index{sigreturn-oriented programming (SROP)} [@Bosman2014].
 It is a special case of ROP where the attacker creates a fake signal handler frame and calls `sigreturn`. `sigreturn` is a system call on many UNIX-type systems which is normally called upon return from a signal handler, and restores the state of the process based on the state that has been saved on the signal handler's stack by the kernel previously, on entry to the signal handler.
 The ability to fake a signal handler frame and call `sigreturn` gives an attacker a simple way to control the state of the program.

 ## Mitigations against code reuse attacks